contentful/contentful-space-sync/README.md

   --proxy-host                    hostname of the proxy server. [string]

   --proxy-port                    port of the proxy server. [string]

+  --rate-limit                    How many request per period of time, default 6 [number]

+  --rate-limit-period             How much time to wait before retry in ms, default 1000 [number]

   --config                        Configuration file with required values